 Singing makes us happy, but fewer and fewer people are flexing their vocal chords.
 But why?
 As part of the “Singen unterm Christbaum” (“Singing under the Christmas tree”) campaign, the city of Munich spontaneously brings people together who love singing during the pre-Christmas period.
-A brave experiment.
+This year: virtually.

 On a December afternoon, Neuhauser Strasse is not exactly a place of contemplation.
 The stalls that cram the Christkindlmarkt and all the shop windows bask in the light of countless small shining lights.
 But most people simply bustle from shop to shop or are desperate to make a quick homeward getaway, with appointments and long to-do lists constantly on their minds.
 They shiver, pulling their shoulders and scarves up high.